pmutua/pmutua.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-I'm a software engineer living in Nairobi, Kenya.
+I'm a web & soft­ware developer living in Nairobi, Kenya.
 I make applications usually with Python/Django and Angular,love programming,reading anything about tech,traveling and listening to good music ;).
 I help build solutions for Nouveta, a company that provides channels such as SMS, USSD, app & web that businesses use to engage their customers enable payments across the channels.

 For more info, check out my projects and photos..